-From liver 2 ducts arise, right and left hepatic ducts which join together and form the common hepatic duct.
-Meanwhile from the gall bladder cystic duct arises which join the common hepatic duct to form the common bile duct which runs back of the first part of the duodenum (the first part of the small intestine) and enter the pancreas at the back where it meets the major secretory duct of the pancreas to form major pancreato hepatic duct.
+From the liver, 2 ducts arise, right and left hepatic ducts which join together and form the common hepatic duct.
+Meanwhile from the gall bladder cystic duct arises which joins the common hepatic duct to form the common bile duct which runs back of the first part of the duodenum (the first part of the small intestine) and enters the pancreas at the back where it meets the major secretory duct of the pancreas to form major pancreato hepatic duct.

 Where is this duct open?

 The major pancreato hepatic duct opens in the lumen of the intestine through the ampulla of veter which has circular smooth muscles called the sphincter of the ode who control the flow of bile from the liver and pancreatic juice from the pancreas to the duodenum and the reflex of duodenal content to the pancreas.

 The major pancreato hepatic duct gives rise to a lateral duct called the interlobar duct which again branched to give rise interlobular duct which again divides into intercalated ducts and moves to the middle of the acinar cell (acinus).

-Acinus has pyramidal cells whose inner side is narrow facing to the lumen of acinus while their outer side is broader pointing towards blood.
+Acinus has pyramidal cells whose inner side is narrow facing the lumen of acinus while their outer side is broader pointing towards blood.